Serenade of the Seas in Alaska

 The city grew in the early 1800s, and it was officially designated the capital of Russian America in 1808.
 Russians remained in Sitka until the land was transferred to the United States in 1867, following Russia’s defeat in the Crimean War.

-Visitors to Sitka today can discover the remnants of Russia’s influence in Sitka by visiting monuments and tasting Russian cuisine.
+Visitors to Sitka today can discover the remnants of Russia’s influence on the town by visiting monuments and tasting Russian cuisine.

 Another popular spot to visit is St. Michael Cathedral.
-While technically a reconstruction of the original church following a fire in 1966, St. Michael Cathedral is a designated National Landmark giving insights into Russia’s influence in Alaska.
+While technically a reconstruction of the original church following a fire in 1966, St. Michael Cathedral is a designated National Landmark.

-Those looking to taste Russian-influenced cuisine while in Sitka may enjoy Pel’Meni, a casual, quick-serve Russian dumpling restaurant serving beef and potato dumplings topped with curry powder, butter, sriracha, rice vinegar, and cilantro.
+Those looking to taste Russian-influenced cuisine in Sitka may enjoy Pel’Meni, a casual, quick-service Russian dumpling restaurant serving beef and potato dumplings topped with curry powder, butter, sriracha, rice vinegar, and cilantro.

 Visit the Sitka National Historical Park